baba2k/graphql-crud-server/README.md

 # graphql-crud-server

-GraphQL generic CRUD server for golang
+GraphQL CRUD server library for golang

 ## What is graphql-crud-server?